 During his 25 years active association with the Institute, he served as Member of its Board of Studies and served the Institute in various capacities.
 He was a member of various committees of the Institute including the Tax Laws Committee of which he was the Chairman.

 He was a prominent Tax Practitioner and was elected as President of the Lahore Tax Bar Association for the years 1980-81 and 1981-82.
-He was a regular contributor of articles and research oriented letters which were published in various journals and newspapers from time to time.
+He was a regular contributor of articles and research-oriented letters which were published in various journals and newspapers from time to time.
 He also presented Budget Proposals and suggestions to the Government almost every year.
 He motivated others to bring out professional books and himself brought out the first three editions of this book, he named the third edition as "Complete Income Tax Law".

-He suffered a heart attack while on his way to office on February 26, 1986, and was rushed to the Mayo Hospital, Lahore where he remained in the Constant Care Unit till his death on April 4, 1986.
+He suffered a heart attack while on his way to his office on February 26, 1986, and was rushed to the Mayo Hospital, Lahore where he remained in the Constant Care Unit till his death on April 4, 1986.
 His death was a shock to not only the family members but to numerous others as well.

-Besides individual condolence messages, his death was widely condoled by various institutions and associations from all over the Country.
-In recognition of his services to the profession the Institute of Chartered Accountants has instituted an award by the name of "S. A. Salam Memorial Gold Medal" for students of C.A.
+Besides individual condolence messages, his death was widely condoled by various institutions and associations from all over the country.
+In recognition of his services to the profession, the Institute of Chartered Accountants has instituted an award by the name of "S. A. Salam Memorial Gold Medal" for students of C.A.
 Final Examinations.
-Likewise the Hailey College of Commerce has also instituted a Gold Medal for meritorious performance in M. Com.
+Likewise, the Hailey College of Commerce has also instituted a Gold Medal for meritorious performance in M. Com.

 A philanthropic institution “S. A. Salam Foundation" was formed immediately after his death.
 Besides other activities, the Foundation ran a free medical dispensary from May 1986 and served almost 300,000 patients.